Learning activities

 - How might perceptions of liveability differ between social groups?

 The excursion commences with exploratory and observational activities which develop students' sense of place.
-Students will conduct a field sketch of the whole study area, identify study sites, and make predictions as they draw visual comparisons.
+Students will examine a map of the location, conduct a field sketch of the whole study area, and make predictions as they draw visual comparisons.

-Students will complete a survey of three key sites of interest in Meadowbank to quantify and qualify the built and natural features of the suburb across a range of liveability criteria including social, cultural, economic and environmental factors.
-Students will use scientific equipment to measure environmental quality including light, sound, wind speed, and temperature.
+Students will conduct a walking survey of Shepherds Bay in Meadowbank to quantify and qualify the built and natural features of the suburb across a range of liveability criteria including social, cultural, economic and environmental factors.
+Students will use scientific equipment to measure environmental quality including light, sound, wind speed, and temperature in two sites.

 Students engage in a case study of swimming in the Parramatta River, using historical photos and water quality testing methods to examine how urbanisation has impacted environmental quality, and how this in turn has impacted liveability for surrounding suburbs.